victorpengmx/tp/docs/DeveloperGuide.md

 The process is initiated when the user inputs a valid command to edit a person's details.
 The `EditPersonCommandParser` analyses the input and constructs an `EditPersonCommand`, which, upon execution, updates the attributes of the specified `Person` object.

 The `editPerson` command requires an index to identify the target person within the displayed person list of a company.
-Optionally, it may include a company index to specify which company the person is associated with, and any combination of fields to be updated for the person.
+It also has to include a company index to specify which company the person is associated with, and any combination of fields to be updated for the person.

-Here's how the command operates:

-1. The user inputs the `editPerson` command with the appropriate indexes and details to be updated.
-2. The parser validates the indexes and parses the fields to be updated.
-3. If the indexes and fields are valid, the `EditPersonCommand` is executed to update the person's details in the address book.
+If both the person and company indexes are valid, the `EditPersonCommand` updates the person's attributes with the new values.

 Consider an example where the user wants to update the name, phone number, and email of a person listed as the first contact within a company: